sealeelike/Realtime-QR-Forwarding-Server/Draft.md

 - Record user login ip and time

 ### Live channel created by Producer
-- Receive {url, timestamp, channel id} real time and forword to paired cunsumer(s) with remaining available time (assume expire time variable is 10s)
+- Receive {url, timestamp, channel id} real time and forword to paired consumer(s) with remaining available time (assume expire time variable is 10s)
 - Server will need to calculate the remaining time.
 It may be unknown, or n seconds (server recogonize the change)
 - password function

 ### Privacy policy
 - no photos or videos would be upload to the server, only url and time would.
-- online status will be recorded, including IP address (for account abuse detection), time (for [user static](#user-static)), and user id.
+- online status will be recorded, including IP address (for account abuse detection), time (for [user statistics](#user-statistics)), and user id.

 ### Hall(Not considering at the moment)
 Providers and consumers can reach an agreement or even a deal in advance.

 ---
-*some expections*
+*some expectations*
-- It it should be compatible with docker, CF worker, and so on.
+- It should be compatible with docker, CF worker, and so on.